risevest/octonet/docs/Consumer.md

 }
 ```

-The handlers listen on subject = `streamName.consumerSubject`
+The handler listens on subject = `streamName.consumerSubject`

 ### Step 5: Creating stream middleware and consumer middleware